nimrossum/research-project/docs/main.typ

 Through a series of experiments, we evaluate the effectiveness of CD in quantifying code complexity, distinguishing between commit types, and mitigating biases present in LoCC.

+// TODO What does the results show?
 // The results suggest that CD provides a more nuanced and robust measure of software evolution, paving the way for its adoption in both academic research and industry practice.

 // TODO: Introduce compression distance, zstd, talk about search window size of zstd

-RQ1 *Is the compression distance using zstd a more representative metric for quantifying the complexity than lines of code changed?*
+RQ1 *Is the compression distance using zstd a more representative metric for quantifying the complexity of a version controlled software repository than lines of code changed?*

 RQ2 *To what extent does compression distance using zstd discriminate between manual or semi-automatic commit types (e.g. such as bugfix, feature, refactoring, documentation and style)?*